 The basics are:

-If you really want results, it's always a good idea to share your goals, your specific challenges, and your deadlines with friends, family or other supporters.
-They can encourage you when you get stuck and remind you of your deadlines to keep you on track!
-At the very least, you should tell yourself and your teacher!
+Lastly, if you really want results, it's always a good idea to share your goals with friends, family or other supporters.
+They can encourage you when you get stuck and keep you on track!

 If you are a student, contact your teacher with your ideas.
 Your teacher can help you turn those ideas into a solid goal with specific steps to help you reach that goal.
 Depending on the time required, it may be helpful to book a package and schedule your sessions in advance.
 Invest in the things and the people that will help you commit to your goal.